-The roadmap is intended to provide relevant legal information for persons or organisations interested in integrating automated driving into the public transport system.
-It identifies the main implementation bottlenecks and gives practical insight into the requirements that must be fulfilled in every participating country before an automated vehicle can be operated on public roads.
-Because the European legal framework continues to evolve, the roadmap will be developed further over the course of the SOHJOA Baltic project; publication of an updated second edition is planned for the year 2020.
+This volume is intended to provide relevant legal information for persons or organisations interested in integrating automated driving into the public road system.
+It identifies the main implementation bottlenecks and gives practical insight into the requirements that must be fulfilled before an automated vehicle can be operated on public roads.
+Examples from practice illustrate the explanations.